juglab/gitter-content-indexer/README.md

 - If backup to Github is enabled, this user must also have permissions to push to the Github archive  backup repository.

-- In the  _config.yml_  file specify:
+- Copy  _config.sample.yml_  to  _config.yml_  and edit with your settings:

 ```yaml
 archive: True if want to push saved data to a git repo